 * * * *

-was an image so bright it just seemed to be worth imitating, preserving,
+This included the artists themselves.
+All they knew was that the little red fish swimming around in the yellowish water was an image so bright it just seemed to be worth imitating, preserving, and sharing.

 Fish Art by Matt Amati